Méthode de Recherche en Psychologie: A thorough look

 VI.
 Ethical Considerations in Psychological Research

-Ethical considerations are paramount in psychological research.
+Ethical considerations are very important in psychological research.
 Researchers must adhere to strict ethical guidelines to protect the rights and well-being of participants.
 These guidelines typically cover:

 - Informed Consent: Participants must be fully informed about the study's purpose, procedures, and potential risks before agreeing to participate.